codegallivant/drive_api/README.md

-# gdrive-interact
+# drive_api

-Python script to enable users to easily upload/download files/folders to/from their Google Drive via Google Drive API.
+Python API to for easy one-line upload/download to Google Drive.

 ## Requirements
 - Python 3